 - All organisations, including independent schools, must abide by the Constitution and the Bill of Rights.

-- Independent schools must comply with the sections of the South African Schools Act relating to independent schools, as well as conditions for registration and other applicable provincial legislation.
+- Independent schools must comply with the sections of the South African Schools Act (SASA) relating to independent schools, as well as conditions for registration and other applicable provincial legislation.

 - Independent schools must also comply with relevant legislation relating to private employers.